 The Fashion Museum Bath is set to reopen in Easter 2021.

 It was the mid 60s, and a small number of Chelsea boutiques reigned supreme, sparking a fashion revolution which, along with popular music, fuelled the cesspool of creativity and experimentation that came to define the decade.
 See fantastical pieces worn by the Beatles, Rolling Stones and Jimi Hendrix in this exhibition, which features rare pieces from the iconic stores and designers like Ossie Clark, Biba and Thea Porter.

-2 October 2020 – 17 January 2021.
-The Fashion and Textile Museum is temporarily closed until further notice.
+3 September 2021 – January 2022.
+The Fashion and Textile Museum is temporarily closed until further notice. start the slideshow